 A great place to let your dog run and run, you can go all the way to Bexhill at low tide if you are up for it!
 There is also a promenade that stretches to Hastings Old Town in the other direction, great for dogs who prefer a more civilised walk.
 There are dog friendly cafes that you can stop at along the way and also two wonderful hills, the East and West Hills, where you can take a picnic and enjoy the spectacular views of the channel across to France on a clear day.
 The paw-fect day out!

-We hope that you have found some great places to take your dog while you are on holiday in Sussex.
-All you need to do now is pack a selection of collars and toys and head down to our lovely doggy-friendly paradise!
-Check out our selection of dog-friendly properties in Sussex to find the perfect pad for you and your pooch!
+We hope that you and your dog love our great days out while you are on holiday in Sussex.
+All you need to do now is pack your favourite lead and head down!
+Check out our selection of dog-friendly properties in Sussex to find the perfect holiday cottage for you and your four-pawed family member!